-How to make an simple fabric bookmark.
+How to make an simple, adorable fabric bookmark.
 This is a very quick and easy sewing project.
 Fabric bookmarks are so easy even someone learning to sew can make them.

 Watch this video and read on to learn how to make a fabric bookmark.